null Skip to main content

 Overview: Fitting Dado Rail on Stairs

 Fitting a dado rail on stairs involves a series of interconnected steps.
-Each step builds on the previous one, so it's important to follow them in order.
-Here's a quick rundown of the process:
+Each step builds on the previous one, so it's important to follow them in order and make notes as you go along.
+Here's a quick rundown of the process ahead:

 1. Measure your stairs (rise and run)